SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/loriot-creating-device-protocols.md

 The length for the device payload parts, which is set in the **Number of bits** field, can be maximum 32 bits (4 bytes).
 {{< /c8y-admon-info >}}

-In order to create a device protocol, navigate to the Device management application and select **Device protocols** in the **Device types** menu in the navigator.
+In order to create a device protocol, navigate to the Device Management application and select **Device protocols** in the **Device types** menu in the navigator.
 You can either import an existing device protocol or create a new one.

 ### Importing a predefined device protocol {#importing-a-predefined-device-protocol}